megpatakota/statistical_analysis/presentation.md

 - Continuous optimisation based on results

 ### Visual
-- **Gantt chart or timeline** showing three phases
+- Gantt chart or timeline showing three phases
-- Key milestones marked with diamonds
+- Key milestones marked with diamonds/circles
 - Colour-coded by initiative
 - "We Are Here" marker at start
 - Clear delivery dates for each initiative
+- **No notebook visual** - create Gantt chart/timeline graphic

 ### Speaker Notes
 > "So how do we actually make this happen?
 Here's a realistic roadmap.